can i get custody of my pets

 If the separating couple wants to share custody, who gets what time and when?
 Divorces on track to be amicable splits frequently turn into Thunderdome where only one spouse gets to leave with Fido.

-Custody decisions for children are made one of two ways.
-Either the couple creates and agrees upon a parenting plan or they litigate the parenting plan in front of a judge.
+Custody decisions for children are made in one of two ways.
+Either the couple creates and agrees upon a parenting plan, or they litigate the parenting plan in front of a judge.

 Pets, however, don’t fall into the same legal category as kids.